iqrazehra3211-glitc/rps-python-game.ipynb/README.md

 Built-in random module

-🚀 How the Game Works
+▶️ How to Play

+Run the Python file.

-The player is asked to choose rock, paper, or scissors.
+Enter your choice: rock, paper, or scissors.

-The computer randomly selects one option.
+The computer will randomly select its choice.

-The program compares both choices.

-The result is displayed as:
+The result will be displayed on the screen

-🟡 It's a tie

-🎉 You win

-😢 You lose

-The computer’s choice is shown at the end.